Del Close: In print

-In 2005, Jeff Griggs published Guru: My Days with Del Close detailing their friendship during the last two years of Close's life.
+In 2005, Jeff Griggs published Guru: My Days with Del Close, detailing their friendship during the last two years of Close's life.
 Due to Close's poor health (in part caused by long-term alcohol and drug use), Halpern suggested that Griggs run errands with Close.
 Guru gives a particularly detailed and complete picture of Close based on those shared hours.
 At the beginning of their relationship, Griggs was a student of Del's, and the book includes several chapters in which Griggs depicts Close as a teacher.
+Griggs also wrote that as Close's reputation grew, improv clubs around the country invited him to teach, and that some of those visits developed into weeklong festivals, including Austin's Big Stinkin' Improv Festival, which Griggs described as "the biggest of the bunch".
 The book has been adapted into a screenplay, and as of 2006 Harold Ramis was attached to direct the script.
 Ramis (who died in 2014) wanted Bill Murray to play Close.

-Close co-authored the 1994 book Truth in Comedy: The Manual of Improvisation (with Charna Halpern and Kim "Howard" Johnson), which outlines techniques now common in longform improvisation and describes the overall structure of "Harold", which remains a common frame for longer improvisational scenes.
+Close co-authored the 1994 book Truth in Comedy: The Manual of Improvisation with Charna Halpern and Kim "Howard" Johnson; the book outlines techniques now common in longform improvisation and describes the overall structure of "Harold", which remains a common frame for longer improvisational scenes.

 In 2007, Eric Spitznagel wrote an article in the September issue of The Believer magazine reflecting on Close's life and his propensity for storytelling.

 In 2008, Kim "Howard" Johnson published The Funniest One in the Room: The Lives and Legends of Del Close, a full-length biography.
 Johnson himself was a student of Close; the two remained friends until Close's death.

 In 2022, Bob Odenkirk wrote a memoir Comedy, Comedy, Comedy, Drama, which includes excerpts of an interview with Del Close who was influential in the startup of his career.